 Invite all members of your team who you think, can actively contribute.
 For example, it could be CTO, COO, CEO, software architect, project manager, and designer.
 Before the meeting gather all the materials you have including notes, user flow samples, and some drafts – all that will help your team to better understand the main idea.

 Remember that the main goal of the workshop is to answer all the “WHAT?
 WHEN?
 WHY?
 WHO?
 HOW?” questions to coordinate the chaos and brainstorming, where everyone will be trying to put their two cents into the discussion.

-Example questions for scoping session:
+Example questions for the scoping workshop:

-- Strategy and business • What is the main goal of the project?
+• What is the main goal of the project?

 • What problems are we trying to solve?